stefbo/ulr-ocr/README.md

 This demo is showing how to use OpenCV, tesseract and Python to extract **ultra low resolution (ULR) text** from images.
 In our case, the X-height is as small as 8 px without any anti-aliasing.
 The use case for this is system level testing of embedded devices.

-Tesseract was originally written to do OCR on high-resolution images like scanned book pages and it does very well.
-But if you try to use it for screen text the first time, you are immediately frustrated, because it really does not work.
-And for ULR test, the outcome is even worst.
+[Tesseract](https://en.wikipedia.org/wiki/Tesseract_(software)) was originally written to do object character recognition (OCR) on high-resolution images like scanned pages and it does very well in this domain.
+But if you try to use it for low resolution text, like screen text, the first time, you are immediately frustrated.
+It simply does not work.
+And for ULR text, the outcome is even worse.
 The problem becomes more complicated by the fact that tesseract is not exactly trivial.
 First, there are dozens of configuration options which can only be understand by looking at the code and second, tesseract has some mechanism like *rejection*, which can lead to unexpected results.

-This demo shows two ideas:
+This demo shows two things:
 - How to use tesseract for ULR text.
 - What to do if tesseract fails ... and in some cases it does.
 Using simpler techniques like *template matching* makes more sense then.

 One of our input images looks like this.
+See the `doc/images` directory for another example.

 ![input image](doc/images/input_image.png)